ajithpola/hello-world/README.md

 # hello-world
 my new repository
-intrested in coding
+(intrested in coding,
-want to know more tech updates
+intrested in tech updates)